-- Are abusive to CCO staff, property or your providers - Commit fraud, such as letting someone else use your health care benefits - Move outside of the service area of your plan
+- Are abusive to CCO staff, property or your providers - Commit fraud, such as letting someone else use your health care benefits - Move outside of the service area of your plan - Lose OHP eligibility

 UHA does not determine disenrollment.
-OHA will review the Plan's request for disenrollment for the above reasons.
+OHA will review the plan's request for disenrollment for the above reasons.